 The water supply valve is the knob protruding from the wall just below your toilet tank, and it controls the water flowing into your toilet tank.
 If it’s partially closed or not functioning correctly, it may not be able to deliver the correct amount of water at the right speed.
 Yet another potential issue with the valve is a buildup of debris that can restrict water flow, inhibiting the valve’s filling speed.

 Troubleshooting tip: Check the valve to make sure it’s completely open.
 If a fully opened valve is still not producing the right amount of water to refill the tank, contact a licensed plumber to check the valve for debris buildup.

-A float ball sits on top of the water in the tank with the purpose of controlling the amount of incoming water.
+A float ball sits on top of the water in the tank and controls the amount of incoming water in order to prevent tank overflows.
 If the float ball is waterlogged, it will not allow the tank to fill efficiently.
-As a result, it can prevent the adequate amount of water from entering the tank, or the water may refill at a slower than desired rate.
+As a result, it can prevent the adequate amount of water from entering the tank, or the water may refill slower than the desired rate.

 Troubleshooting tip: Remove the toilet tank lid and check the water level.
 If it’s only partially full or the ball is not floating near the top of the tank, you may have a waterlogged float ball.
-The good news is that replacing the float ball is as easy as pulling the old one off the float arm and putting the new one in its place.
+The good news is that replacing the float ball is not a major plumbing feat.
+It’s as easy as pulling the old one off the float arm and putting the new one in its place.

 It's worth noting that a float ball is old toilet technology.
 If this mechanism is going bad, consider replacing your inner toilet parts with modern components.

 The fill valve is attached to a vertical tube-shaped device inside the toilet tank.
 The fill valve’s job is to control the water level in the tank.
 Over time, fill valves can wear down, become clogged, or shift out of alignment.
 Any of these issues can prevent the toilet from filling with water properly.